Aliases for WEE1 Gene

 GeneCards Summary for WEE1 Gene

 WEE1 (WEE1 G2 Checkpoint Kinase) is a Protein Coding gene.
 Diseases associated with WEE1 include suppurative lymphadenitis.
-Among its related pathways are ERK Signaling and Cell Cycle, Mitotic.
-GO annotations related to this gene include protein serine/threonine kinase activity and protein tyrosine kinase activity.
+Among its related pathways are ERK Signaling and Regulation of PLK1 Activity at G2/M Transition.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is WEE2.

 UniProtKB/Swiss-Prot for WEE1 Gene